simpeg/simpeg/README.rst

 Working towards all the Geophysics, but Backwards - SciPy 2016

-Citing simpeg
+Citing SimPEG
 =============

-There is a paper about simpeg!
+There is a paper about SimPEG!

     Cockett, R., Kang, S., Heagy, L. J., Pidlisecky, A., & Oldenburg, D. W. (2015).
 SimPEG: An open source framework for simulation and gradient based parameter estimation in geophysical applications.
 Computers & Geosciences.